nemesisdb/nemesisdb/docs/docs/home/persist.md

 <br/>

 ## Restore Data
-Data is loaded using the name and the newest data is chosen.
+Data is loaded using the name and the newest data is always chosen.
 The longer term aim is to provide a method to select the data based on the name and timestamp.

 :::note